My name is Kate. I'm 32 years old. I've never had sex.

 In the case of the single person, chastity does mean not having sex before marriage, but it also means striving toward the perfection of love.
 We must all aim to love ourselves and to love others in the most perfect way possible - this is chastity in its fullness.

-Virtues, including chastity, must be practiced like a new sport or skill.
+Virtues, including chastity, must be practised like a new sport or skill.
 I didn't just decide to be a master rower and naturally row down the Potomac.
-I took an intense sculling course and then spent hours upon hours practicing on the water - and I'm still only in the beginner stages.
+I took an intense sculling course and then spent hours upon hours practising on the water - and I'm still only in the beginner stages.
 There wasn't a single Olympian who simply showed up in Rio and won gold.
 Like sports, virtue takes practice, failure and perseverance.

 With chastity, there are days you will struggle and fail.
 Some days, it will seem simply impossible.
 But you must always remain faithful and persevere, especially in the difficult moments.